 physicians follow me?

-Patients will be followed here throughout
+Participants will be followed here

-the CHIP program and are allowed to return
+throughout the CHIP program and are allowed

-the program.
-If a patient is having
+completed the program.
+If a participant is

-difficulty finding a family doctor or
+having difficulty finding a family doctor or

 cardiologist, the CHIP doctors might be able

 to advise you as to where to find one.

 administered here at CHIP is for the purpose